espocrm/documentation/docs/administration/troubleshooting.md

 "maxLength" 100
 ```

+#### Step 2.
+Change columns length in the database

-Then, go to phpMyAdmin > your database > your entity type table > Structure and change the fields Length/Values to 100.
-After this, make a rebuild in EspoCRM (via CLI or from the Administration page).
+Go to phpMyAdmin > your database > your entity type table > Structure and change the fields Length/Values to 100.

+#### Step 3.
+Rebuild

+Login as administrator in EspoCRM, go to Administration and click the Rebuild link or do it via [CLI](commands.md/#rebuild).

-2. Change the type for varchar fields from *Varchar* to *Text*.
+### Solution 2.
+Change the type for varchar fields from *Varchar* to *Text*

 You can do it by editing the file `custom/Espo/Custom/Resources/metadata/entityDefs/{EntityType}.json` manually.

+#### Step 1.
 Change definitions for `varchar` fields from:

 ```
 "type": "varchar",
 "maxLength": 150
 ```

 to:

 ```
 "type": "text"
 ```

 Note that the *maxLength* value can be different for your field.
 You just need to remove it.
 Make sure that the resulting JSON is valid.

-After this, make a rebuild (via CLI or from the Administration page).
+#### Step 2.
+Rebuild

+Login as administrator in EspoCRM, go to Administration and click the Rebuild link or do it via [CLI](commands.md/#rebuild).